Bangalore School of Speech and Drama: Introduction and productions

 Every year LAMDA examiners come to Bangalore to administer the exams.
 Its students range from 5 to 20 years of age.
 The school puts on one major production per year.
 Each academic year starts from the first week of June and ends in the last week of March.
 There is a Summer Break for the months of April and May as the international tour and rehearsal for the major production takes place.
 A vacation is also given in the month of August as a Midterm Break.

-Following are the productions put up by the school:
+The following are productions put up by the school: